Stability of non-proper functions: Introduction

 Unfortunately, as Mather already pointed out, the four stabilities above are not equivalent for \emph{non-proper} mappings.
 Whereas it is relatively easy to check local or infinitesimal stability of smooth mappings (see \cite[\S.4 and 5]{MatherV}), the problem of detecting (strong) stability is much harder.
 As far as the author knows, the only result concerning stability of non-proper mappings is due to Dimca \cite{Dimca}: he gave a necessary and sufficient condition for stability of Morse functions \emph{defined on $\R$} (see Theorem~\ref{T:Dimca stability R}).
 As for strong stability, du Plessis and Vosegaard \cite{duPlessisVosegaard} gave a necessary and sufficient condition for a smooth mapping to be strongly \emph{and} infinitesimally stable.
 The purpose of this paper is to give a sufficient condition for (strong) stability of non-proper functions.

 In order to explain the main result of the paper, we will give several definitions.
 An \emph{open neighborhood of the end of $N$} is an open subset $V$ of $N$ whose complement is compact.
-A smooth mapping $f:N\to P$ is said to be \emph{end-trivial at $y\in P$} if for any compact subset $K\subset N$, there exist an open neighborhood $W\subset P$ of $y$, and an open neighborhood $V$ of the end of $N$ whose complement contains $K$, such that they satisfy the following conditions:
+A smooth mapping $f:N\to P$ is said to be \emph{end-trivial at $y\in P$} if there exist an open neighborhood $W\subset P$ of $y$ and an open neighborhood $V$ of the end of $N$ satisfying the following conditions\footnote{Such an $f$ is also said to be \emph{locally trivial at infinity at $y\in P$} in references.
+We will not use this term as we would like to avoid repetition of "at". }:

 \begin{enumerate}